Skip to content

 feedback.connect(delay)

-const delayEffect = wrapEffect(ctx, delay)
+const delayEffect = wrapEffect(delay)

 sound.addEffect(delayEffect)